 These extensions use a permission system to request access to subsets of those features.
 Depending on the permissions they request, they can add icons to the toolbar or inside the address bar.

 They can also open and close tabs and windows and gain full access to every page your users visit and all data sent to the web (even if users use HTTPS) and more…

 A good example would be Adblock, which runs on every page you visit and monitors what resources the page loads and can block requests for advertisements.

-Just like installed extensions, unsafe downloads can bring in very similar hazards.
+Just like installed extensions, unsafe downloads can bring in similar hazards.

 Ideally, you’ll also want to monitor and manage domain-wide download, with the ability to report on and remove unsafe downloads on your Chromebooks on any site at all times in real-time.

-Now on to protect users from visiting risky or malicious sites.
+Now on to protecting users from visiting risky or malicious sites.

-Thanks to the sandboxing built-in feature, Chromebooks are by far the most secure devices in the market today when it comes to safe browsing.
+Thanks to their built-in sandboxing feature, Chromebooks are by far the most secure devices in the market today when it comes to safe browsing.

 However, you’ll still want to add more control over which websites your users can visit to give that browsing security more of a customized boost.

-That way, you’ll not just ‘minimise the risks’ associated with visiting a malicious site, but you’ll eliminate that risk from the root by blocking potentially harmful sites for your users altogether.
+This way, you’ll not only ‘minimise risks’ associated with visiting a malicious site, but also eliminate that risk from the root by blocking potentially harmful sites for your users altogether.